Mexico to try wife of mayor linked to student disappearances

 MEXICO CITY The wife of a Mexican politician suspected of helping to plot the apparent massacre of 43 trainee teachers in September will be tried for engaging in organized crime, the federal courts authority said on Monday.

-The event rocked the government, which says the students were abducted by corrupt police in the southwestern city of Iguala on the night of Sept.
+The fate of the 43 students has rocked the government, which says they were abducted by corrupt police in the southwestern city of Iguala on the night of Sept.
 26, then probably incinerated by members of local drug gang Guerreros Unidos.

-The remains of only one of the 43 students have been identified, and the government blames former Iguala mayor Jose Luis Abarca and his wife Maria de los Angeles Pineda for masterminding their disappearance, along with the gang.
+The remains of only one of the 43 students has been identified so far, and the government blames former Iguala mayor Jose Luis Abarca and his wife Maria de los Angeles Pineda for masterminding their disappearance with the gang.

-Later on Monday, security forces in Iguala clashed with students from the same teacher training college and other protesters trying to break into a local military base, a police spokesman said.
-Four people were injured, media reports said.

 Her lawyers could not immediately be reached for comment.